dokozero/okcolor/README.md

 If we change the hue of a color in OkLCH and keep the same lightness value, we know that the resulting color will have the same perceived lightness.

-You can also easily create perceptually uniform color palettes, and do more advanced things like picking colors in P3 gamut and use the relative chroma ([see this thread for more infos](https://twitter.com/dokozero/status/1711379022553272371)).
+You can also easily create perceptually uniform color palettes, pick colors in P3 gamut, use the relative chroma ([see this thread for more infos](https://twitter.com/dokozero/status/1711379022553272371)) and more.

-For more details, check [plugin community's page](https://www.figma.com/community/plugin/1173638098109123591/OkColor).
+For more details, you can check [plugin community's page](https://www.figma.com/community/plugin/1173638098109123591/OkColor).

 ## Credits